liuy379/Data512/data-512-a1/README.md

 ## Data 512 A1
 ### Description of the goal of the assignment
-This goal of this assignment is to build, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2019.
+The goal of this assignment is to build, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2019.

 ### Data Source
 - Legacy Pagecounts API: https://wikimedia.org/api/rest_v1/#/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end